Campus and Residential Life

 Summer Session students who live on campus during the summer have an opportunity to experience the residential life unique to Wellesley College.
 The residential halls foster a sense of community for their members and serve as a focal point for both informal and planned activities.
 Students in residence have access to the summer facilities and campus activities.

 Pre-College and Women's Leadership students will engage in regular group social activities and outing trips on and off campus.
 Optional weekend and evening activities may include movie nights, local activities, local college visits and trips to Boston & Cambridge and the beach.
 All planned activities fees are covered in the residential fee.
 Previous activities have included: The Museum of Fine Arts and Museum of Science, The Freedom Trail, Fourth of July fireworks celebration and popular tourist attractions, including Quincy Market, Boston’s North End, and Fenway Park.
+Note: Offsite activites pertain to Pre-College Immersive Program.
+The Pre-College Exploratory Program has limited activities due to the limited length of the program.

 Summer Term also offers organized outings.
 In the past they have included visits to area museums and summer theater performances, trip to the movies, a day at the beach, hiking, and excursions to Boston.